github/codeql/docs/codeql/codeql-language-guides/analyzing-data-flow-in-python.rst

 ➤ `See this in the query console on LGTM.com <https://lgtm.com/query/8213643003890447109/>`__.
 Many expressions flow to the same call.

 We see that we get several data-flow nodes for an expression as it flows towards a call (notice repeated locations in the ``call`` column).
 We are mostly interested in the "first" of these, what might be called the local source for the file name.
-To restrict attention to such local sources, and to simultaneously make the analysis more performant, we have the QL class ``LocalSourceNode``:
+To restrict attention to such local sources, and to simultaneously make the analysis more performant, we have the QL class ``LocalSourceNode``.
+We could simply demand that ``expr`` is such a node:

 .. code-block:: ql